bc-alfreid/dev-docs/README.md

 They are organized by url.

-Catalog / catalog
+- Catalog / catalog
-Customers(Subscribers) / customers
+- Customers (Subscribers) / customers
-Content / content
+- Content / content
    - Placements
    - Scripts
    - Widgets

-Orders / orders
+- Orders / orders
-Price Lists /pricelists
+-Price Lists /pricelists
-Themes / themes
+-Themes / themes
-Cart /cart
+- Cart /cart
-Checkout / checkout
+- Checkout / checkout
-Storefront Cart
+- Storefront Cart
-Storefront Checkout
+- Storefront Checkout

-Content is named Scripts at this time since Widgets and Placements are not public Customers is named subscribers since the V3 customers api is not public.
+Content is named Scripts at this time since Widgets and Placements are not public.
+Customers is named subscribers since the V3 customers api is not public.

 ## To Do for cleanup in each file